Recursion (computer science): Recursion in Logic Programming

 The logical reading frees the reader from needing to know how the clause is used to solve problems.
 The clause can be used top-down, as in Prolog, to reduce problems to subproblems.
 Or it can be used bottom-up (or forwards), as in Datalog, to derive conclusions from conditions.
 This separation of concerns is a form of abstraction, which separates declarative knowledge from problem solving methods (see Algorithm#Algorithm = Logic + Control).

 Infinite recursion

 A common mistake among programmers is not providing a way to exit a recursive function, often by omitting or incorrectly checking the base case, letting it run (at least theoretically) infinitely by endlessly calling itself recursively.
 This is called infinite recursion, and the program will never terminate.
 In practice, this typically exhausts the available stack space.
 In most programming environments, a program with infinite recursion will not really run forever.
 Eventually, something will break and the program will report an error.
+However, if tail call optimization is used then the recursive calls may be optimized into an infinite loop that can run forever.

 Below is a Java code that would use infinite recursion: